brianSalk/wordle-rs/README.md

 # wordle-rs
 multi-lingual command-line wordle written in rust!
+The language is based on the environment variable `LANG`, so if you want to play wordle in german, set `LANG` to `de`
 # setup
 clone this repo to your computer, enter the newly created directory and type `cargo run` to play command-line wordle.
 to create a global `wordle` command, run `setup.sh`